Jeniffer Zimmerman MA, LPC , RYT 200- Founder She/Her

 Jeniffer is a yoga teacher and mental health therapist in Tucson, Arizona.
-She has over 20 years experience as a social worker and group facilitator.
-Jeniffer teaches yoga classes that support healing from systematic body dysmorphia, and incorporates yoga and mindfulness into her therapy practice.
-Jeniffer holds a Bachelor's degree in sociology, and a Master's degree in counseling psychology, and is passionate about mental wellness, social justice and self compassion.
+She has over 20 years experience as a group facilitator.
+Jeniffer teaches yoga classes that support healing from systematic oppression and views self-care as an act of resistance.
+Jeniffer holds a Bachelor’s degree in sociology, a Master’s degree in counseling psychology, and is passionate about community action.

 ABRY Recognized Teachers: